TheGoncaloSilva/bridge_server/README.md

 As you can see, if you execute the project at least once, both in the client and server, a `logs` folder will appear.
 In this folder, you can check the logs by yourself, to view the exchanged information betweem the client and server, as well as their responses and decisions.

 If you execute the programs a lot of times, a sizable ammount of log files may be created.
 To assist in that, I created a simple bash script that automatically removes all the log files.
-You can execute by introducing the following command:
+You can execute using the following command:

 ```bash
 bash clear_logs.sh
 ```